unicef/publicgoods-toolkit/policy.md

-while we touch upon procurement policy as a national-level tool here, detailed procurement policy recommendations useful at a DPG level are in the [Procurement](procurement.md#procurement) module, and assessing security when evaluating an open source project is in the [Adoptability](adoptability.md#adoptability-assessment) module.
+while we touch upon procurement policy as a national-level tool here, detailed procurement policy recommendations useful at a DPG level are in the [Procurement](procurement.md#procurement) module, and assessing security when evaluating an open-source project is in the [Adoptability](adoptability.md#adoptability-assessment) module.
 The exceptions to this are data privacy and cybersecurity policy at a national level, for which we also cover some recommendations here.